HartzFrequency/Wave/README.md

-# Frequency
+# Wave
-Frequency is an discord bot developed by Hartz Frequency
+wave is an discord bot developed by Hartz Frequency